reppocs/myansible/README.md

 ```

 Note: I ansible-vaulted some of these files so I don't doxx myself, so you'll have to add your own info.

+### supported platforms

+The following have been tested and known to work (for me).

+* Fedora 40
+* Ubuntu 22.04 / 24.04